webQbe/react_fblogin_button/README.md

 # React Facebook Login Button
+This repo is an adaptation of [Facebook Login Button In React](https://www.youtube.com/watch?v=ea9KyE78qKI) by Brad Traversy.

+I followed the tutorial to learn followings:
 - Facebook Authentication with React
 - Request data when user clicks the button
 - Store user's data in component state and render it in the app
-- You can use this data to store in a database
+- Use this data to store in a database

 ## Getting Started